Offshoring vs Outsourcing

-When discussing the topic of Offshoring vs Outsourcing, the first thing that must be taken into consideration is that they represent two different means of conducting business.
+When discussing the topic and benefits of Offshoring vs Outsourcing, the first thing that must be taken into consideration is that they represent two different means of conducting business.

 Offshoring takes place when a company moves some or all of its activities to a foreign country.
 Such a move is usually undertaken for the express purpose of reaping the benefits of the lower cost labor that is commonly found in a number of emerging nations’ economies.
 This is the main motivation of many of the companies that move to and establish operations in Mexico, for instance.
 Firms may also offshore production to other foreign nations, including Mexico, for the further purpose of taking advantage of lower cost infrastructure or to be closer to their client base and customers.
 In some instances, businesses offshore work in order to take advantage of labor skills that are available at a competitive rate of pay in their country of choice but are not available at home.